tomhendra/courses/17-ccc-gsap-3-express/README.md

 - The vars object accepts special properties. `duration` is considered special because it is not an animation property.
 - The `x` is shorthand for `translateX()` in CSS.
 - One of the most important things to know about GSAP is that every animation has a _virtual playhead_.
-- Just like After Effects have a playhead to allow scrub, GSAP has one too.
+- Just like After Effects has a playhead to allow for scrub, GSAP has one too.
 - Whenever the playhead of an animation advances, that is when GSAP will apply the changes to the properties that we want.
 - Tweens can be moved to any point in time, played forwards, played backwards, paused, restarted and sped up or slowed down over time.
 - We can also inspect Tweens by obtaining information programmatically.